jling0906/SecureCodingInJava/_posts/2020-05-19-normalization.md

 date:   2020-05-19 17:12:04 -0700
 categories: jekyll update
 ---
 When data crosses the trust boundaries, we must make sure all data is non-malicious and appropriate.
-For input, limit the possibilities of attacks; for output, avoid leaking any sensitive informatioon.
+For input, limit the possibilities of attacks; for output, avoid leaking any sensitive information.
 How to achieve that?
 Validate the data.

 #### Data validation
 One common attack on web application is XSS.
-Part of the stratege to avoid it is to forbid the "\<script\>" tag in the input.
+Part of the strategy to avoid it is to forbid the "\<script\>" tag in the input.
 Here is an example of how to do validation.
 ```
 Pattern pattern = Pattern.compile("[<>]");
 Matcher matcher = pattern.matcher(input);